Position Announcement

 Position Overview

-Status: part-time, temporary seasonal employee, 18-24 hours/week
+Status: part-time, temporary seasonal employee, ~20 hours/week including weekends

-Compensation: $15 per hour
+Compensation: $18 per hour

 Position Description

-Education of anglers and boaters about aquatic invasive species and how to clean their equipment
+● Education of anglers and boaters about aquatic invasive species and how to clean their equipment

-Collecting survey data
+● Collecting survey data

-Inspecting watercraft before and after entering the water
+● Inspecting watercraft before and after entering the water

-Spreading the message of Clean, Drain, Dry to the public
+● Spreading the message of Clean, Drain, Dry to the public

-Removing and documenting any organic material on watercrafts
+● Removing and documenting any organic material on watercrafts

 Qualifications

 Qualified candidates are: well-organized, punctual people who are enthusiastic about working directly with the public; able to communicate effectively in person; capable of performing duties independently and as directed by a supervisor; able to work outdoors in all weather conditions; and attentive to detail.
 The candidate must also be able to do physical work, cutting and stacking knotweed stems in potentially difficult conditions on rough ground.
-This will involve bending/kneeling, carrying, and potential exposure to ticks.
+This will involve bending/kneeling, carrying, getting wet feet, and potential exposure to ticks.
 Comfort and enthusiasm with the public and data collection is a must.
 Experience working with the public is a plus, but not absolutely necessary.
 A successful candidate will, minimally, have knowledge of natural resources, biology, environmental science, or a related field.
 The ideal candidate will have a knowledge of angling, fisheries, aquatic ecosystems, and invasive and native species.
-The boat launch steward must have a reliable cell phone and provide their own transportation to Bristol Pond, Monkton Pond, and the site in Ferrisburgh.
-The candidate is expected to work 6 hours a day on Fridays (only if stationed at Bristol Pond) and 7 hours a day on Saturdays and Sundays (at Bristol or Monkton Pond) each week and must be available to work holidays.
-The candidate will also spend 4 hours each week on a specified day and time to remove knotweed from the demonstration site, in conjunction with public volunteers, in Ferrisburgh.
-Boat launch steward position runs from June to the end of August, with some flexibility; knotweed duties will extend into September or early October, past the end of the boat launch steward duties.
+The boat launch steward must have a reliable cell phone and provide their own transportation to Bristol Pond, Monkton Pond, and the sites in Ferrisburgh and Starksboro.
+The candidate is expected to work 6 hours a day on Saturdays and Sundays (at either Bristol or Monkton Pond) each week and must be available to work holidays.
+The candidate will also spend approximately 8 hours each week on specified day(s) and times to remove knotweed from the demonstration sites, in conjunction with public volunteers and the other technician, in Ferrisburgh and Starksboro.
+Boat launch steward position runs from June to the end of August, with some flexibility; knotweed duties will begin in late April or early May and extend into September or October, past the end of the boat launch steward duties.

 About LCA

-LCA is a non-profit conservation organization that does sustainability and conservation work in the towns of the middle Lake Champlain Valley.
-LCA works primarily within the watershed boundaries of the LaPlatte River, Thorp Brook, Kimball Brook, Holmes Brook, McCabe’s Brook, and Lewis Creek to service the watershed towns of Charlotte, Ferrisburg, Hinesburg, Monkton, Shelburne, and Starksboro.
+LCA is a non-profit watershed organization that does sustainability and conservation work in the towns of the middle Lake Champlain Valley.
+LCA works primarily within the watershed boundaries of the LaPlatte River, Thorp Brook, Kimball Brook, Holmes Brook, McCabe’s Brook, and Lewis Creek to service the watershed towns of Charlotte, Ferrisburgh, Hinesburg, Monkton, Shelburne, and Starksboro.
 We work with towns, governments, and citizens to conserve Vermont’s important landscapes and natural resources.
 We rely on active citizens and volunteers to collect data, make informed decisions, and implement positive change.
 See our website: lewiscreek.org for more information.

 How to Apply